 With the holidays just around the corner, I’m getting into the seasonal spirit.
-I love making DIY gifts for my friends and family, as well as shopping for just the perfect thing.
-So every day this week, I’ll be sharing an easy DIY gift along with a fun gift guide.
+I love making DIY gifts for my friends and family!

-These DIY Personalized Notepads are such a fun gift.
-They can be completely customized to fit the recipient using their name and fun clip art, and you won’t believe how easy they are to make!
+These Personalized Notepads can be completely customized to fit the recipient using their name or fun clip art, and you won’t believe how easy they are to make!

 Seriously, you can put together these notepads with supplies you probably already have at home.
 Nothing fancy is required, and they make a great stocking stuffer.